- What Guaranteed Rate Term Life Insurance Policy Should I Buy?

 Rather than purchasing a term policy and using it to convert into a whole life insurance product later, the Term-UL is a combination of both products in which the convertibility feature is already built in.

 This means you can extend coverage later without having to show proof of insurability.
-Also, these policies are priced lower than traditional term and whole life insurance policies, but carry substantially lower cash values.
+These policies are priced lower than traditional term and whole life insurance policies but carry substantially lower cash values.
 The Term-UL offers the flexibility of converting the policy into another type of whole life insurance product just by paying more money into it.